- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Educate Yourself

-Learning more about what people going through eating disorders are experiencing can be a helpful aspect of supporting them.
-This can include learning more about what causes certain eating disorders as well as different treatment options and how they help.
+Learning more about what people with eating disorders are experiencing can be a helpful aspect of supporting them.
+This can include learning more about what causes certain eating disorders, as well as different treatment options and how they help.

-Educating yourself will not only help you understand your loved one’s experience, it will equip you with the knowledge you need to be an effective support system for them.
+Educating yourself will not only help you understand your loved one’s experience, but it will also equip you with the knowledge you need to be an effective support system for them.

 Join A Support Group